Sponsored by FIFA

 - General life skills education

 “The Kalebuka Football for Hope Center is my salvation.
-Before I didn’t know how to read or write and I didn’t know anything about sports.
+Before, I didn’t know how to read or write, and I didn’t know anything about sports.
 I was so shy that I could not mingle with others.
-Today, I am confident of who I am and what I want to do in the future and all of this is because of the Center.
-It has taught me to become independant and self-assured and how to make the right choices for me and my family.
+Today, I am confident of who I am and what I want to do in the future, and all of this is because of the Center.
+It has taught me to become independent and self-assured and how to make the right choices for me and my family.
 What I am today is thanks to Malaika.
-I am able to express myself in writing, I can implement the lessons taught by the coaches in my life and on the field.
+I am able to express myself in writing.
+I can implement the lessons taught by the coaches in my life and on the field.
 I trust the Center for bringing change in my life and those of my friends.”

 I am the seventh son in a family of nine children.
 After the death of my father, life became very hard for my family, and I made many poor choices which led to bad things in my life.
 When I heard about the Center, I became very interested in learning more.
 I was accepted, and I began my studies in Permaculture in July.
 Already, I have learned so much from my teachers.
 Here at the Center, I am surrounded by good people and have made new friends.
 They believe in me, and now I am beginning to believe in myself again.
 The Center is like my family, and I am so thankful.

 Our Center strives to involve the entire community, from the disabled youth shown here, to the elderly – every member is welcome and our doors are open to those willing to learn and participate.
 Through the KFFH Center, Malaika addresses food insecurity and works to reduce extreme hunger and poverty.
 On the global front, we also address challenges to health, environment, poverty and gender equality and contribute towards achieving several MDGs.